GIScience/ohsome-quality-api/docs/api/api.md

 ```

-### Request an Indicator for a pre-definied region
+### Request an Indicator for a custom region

 #### POST request

-Note the using of the `json` library to dump the GeoJSON as string to the parameters.
+Note the usage of the `json` library to dump the GeoJSON as string to the parameters.
 URL encoding will be done by the requests library.

 ```python